Cheesy Herb Hot Dog Buns

 - 2 Tbsp fresh chopped sage

-- Place the dough ball into a lightly greased bowl, cover with a towel and let rise for 1 hour.
+- Place the dough ball into a lightly greased bowl, cover with a towel and let rise for until doubled in size, about 1 hour.

-- After 1 hour punch the dough down and divide into 12 equal pieces.
+- After rising, punch the dough down and divide into 12 equal pieces.

-- Press each piece flat into a rectangle shape and roll tightly into a log shape pressing heavier at the ends as you roll for a tapered finish.
-Each bun should be about 4-5 inches long.
+- Press each piece flat into a rectangle shape and roll tightly into a log shape, pressing heavier at the ends as you roll for a tapered finish.
+Each bun should be about 4 to 5 inches long.

 - Preheat the oven to 375°F. Bake in the oven for 20 minutes and golden brown.